 As the say goes, “who dares wins.”
 No doubt that this “say” may work in some fields, such as entrepreneurship.
-On the other hand, when it comes to finance and investing it is important to take two variables into accounts: the opportunity cost and the transactional costs.
+On the other hand, when it comes to financing and investing it is important to take two variables into accounts: the opportunity cost and the transactional costs.

 In other words, before buying and selling any stock, it is important to understand that when our money is tied to a financial instrument, we cannot invest it in an alternative one.
 In economics, this is called opportunity cost.

 In addition, modern technologies allow us to buy and sell with a high frequency.
 This creates the illusion of low if not irrelevant transactional costs.
 But this is only an illusion.
 Why?
-For instance, in a study between how men and women invested, men resulted more overconfident.
+For instance, in a study between how men and women invested, men resulted in more overconfident.
 Therefore, they traded with more frequency.
 The sudden increase in transactional costs, due to the impulse of men to act, slowly eroded the returns of those investors.

-Surprisingly enough, transactional costs reduced men’s investments return of about 2.5%, compared to the 1.72% for women.
-This may seem a small percentage but it is actually a 45% increase in transactional costs, which compounded for few years, makes a huge difference.
+Surprisingly enough, transactional costs reduced men’s investments return of about 2.5%, compared to 1.72% for women.
+This may seem a small percentage but it is actually a 45% increase in transactional costs, which compounded for a few years, makes a huge difference.
 One way to avoid this is to set-up a long-term plan and make sure to stick with it.